New York, November

-, was last seen leaving her home in Zamora
+last seen on November 11 near her home in Zamora.

 Aguilar, a reporter with 10 years of experience who has worked with several regional outlets, had recently broken a series of stories on local corruption and organized crime for El Cambio de Michoacán, according to the paper.
 On October 22, she reported on a military operation near Zamora where at least three individuals, including the son of a local politician, were arrested on suspicion of participating with organized crime groups.
 On October 27, she published a story on local police abuse, after which a high-ranking official was forced to resign.
 Three days later, she reported on the arrest of an alleged boss of the Michoacán-based dug cartel La Familia Michoacana.
 According to a colleague at the daily, Aguilar did not use her byline on any of the stories for fear of reprisal.